Eating: Eating practices among humans

 Many homes have a large kitchen area devoted to preparation of meals and food, and may have a dining room, dining hall, or another designated area for eating.

 Most societies also have restaurants, food courts, and food vendors so that people may eat when away from home, when lacking time to prepare food, or as a social occasion.
 At their highest level of sophistication, these places become "theatrical spectacles of global cosmopolitanism and myth."
-At picnics, potlucks, and food festivals, eating is in fact the primary purpose of a social gathering.
+At picnics, potlucks, and food festivals, eating is the primary purpose of a social gathering.
 At many social events, food and beverages are made available to attendees.

 People usually have two or three meals a day.
 Snacks of smaller amounts may be consumed between meals.
-Doctors in the UK recommend three meals a day (with between 400–600 kcal per meal), with four to six hours between.
+Doctors in the UK recommend three meals a day (with between 400 and 600 kcal per meal), with four to six hours between.
 Having three well-balanced meals (described as: half of the plate with vegetables, 1/4 protein food as meat, [...] and 1/4 carbohydrates as pasta, rice) will then amount to some 1800–2000 kcal, which is the average requirement for a regular person.

 In jurisdictions under Sharia law, it may be proscribed for Muslim adults during the daylight hours of Ramadan.

 Development in humans

 Newborn babies do not eat adult foods.
-They survive solely on breast milk or formula.
+They survive solely on breast milk or infant formula.
 Small amounts of pureed food are sometimes fed to young infants as young as two or three months old, but most infants do not eat adult food until they are between six and eight months old.
 Young babies eat pureed baby foods because they have few teeth and immature digestive systems.
 Between 8 and 12 months of age, the digestive system improves, and many babies begin eating finger foods.
 Their diet is still limited, however, because most babies lack molars or canines at this age, and often have a limited number of incisors.
 By 18 months, babies often have enough teeth and a sufficiently mature digestive system to eat the same foods as adults.
 Learning to eat is a messy process for children, and children often do not master neatness or eating etiquette until they are five or six years old.

 Eating positions

 Eating positions vary according to the different regions of the world, as culture influences the way people eat their meals.

-For example, most of the Middle Eastern countries, eating while sitting on the floor is most common, and it is believed to be healthier than eating while sitting to a table.
+For example, most of the Middle Eastern countries, eating while sitting on the floor is most common, and it is believed to be healthier than eating while sitting at a table.

 Eating in a reclining position was favored by the Ancient Greeks at a celebration they called a symposium, and this custom was adopted by the Ancient Romans.
 Ancient Hebrews also adopted this posture for traditional celebrations of Passover.